You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 9. Tap into other relevant networks

-Whether it’s Pinterest, Tumblr, Instagram, Snapchat, or even Google+ and its uncoolness, share your content on whatever other site(s) you think might be beneficial to you.
+Whether it’s Pinterest, Tumblr, Instagram, Snapchat, or even Google+ and its uncoolness, share your content on whatever other site(s) you think might benefit you.

-The Internet is full of backwater forums, highly-engaged Facebook groups, and other pockets of interactive communities.
+The Internet contains Discord and Telegram groups, highly engaged Facebook groups, and other pockets of interactive communities.

 Seek out your tribe, build an audience, and provide this network with value through your content.